purescript-halogen/purescript-halogen/README.md

   - [AJAX](examples/ajax/Main.purs)
   - [Ace Editor](examples/ace/Main.purs)

+`purescript-halogen` uses the `virtual-dom` library as a CommonJS dependency.
+To set up `virtual-dom` in your project, it is recommended that you:

+- Install `virtual-dom` as an NPM dependency in your `project.json` file.
+- Use `psc` or `psc-make` with `browserify` to build and link the `virtual-dom` source code into a JS bundle for use in the web browser.
+See the `gulpfile.js` file in this repository for examples.

+## Introduction

 `purescript-halogen` is a simple reactive UI library built on top of `virtual-dom`.
 It aims to answer the following questions:

 - How can we describe web pages as pure functions of application state?